prototypal/metamask-plugin-wrapper/docs/APPKEYS.md

 that means some privacy will be leaked accross plugins as long as one can guess the hdPath used by the other plugins, one can track the accounts of an user

+## Ethereum App Keys methods
+* **getPubKey(string hdPath, uint index)** returns bytes:
+hdPath: customise the app key path (and can use several), should be formatted as uint/uint/uint (can be extended as much as one likes) with uint under 0x80000000 can also be hardened using '
+Derive an new account for the plugin (along some specific derivation path) and get public key

 * **signWithPluginAccount(uint index, bytes dataToSign, string signMethodType) returns bytes**:
 Sign with a plugin’s account
 this is eth sign ? we should support alternative signing / encryption methods ?

+## Other methods (not implemented yet)

 * **persistInMetaMaskDb(key, data)**: